ekkodale/speckle-modelderivative-connector/README.md

 ## What it does
 This is a connector for speckle for models derivated via the Autodesk forge model derivative api.
-It converts models avaiable in the svf2 format for forge viewer into speckle geometry.
+It converts models avaiable in the svf2 format for forge viewer into speckle geometry / properties.
 The derivated model is viewable with the forge viewer.
-When the commit button is pressed, it pushes the geometry to the selected speckle stream.
+You can load your own models, see section [Autodesk forge setup](#autodesk-forge-setup).
+Select your desired stream and now you're good to go!
+When the commit button is pressed, it pushes the geometry and meta information to the selected speckle stream!
+Cool, isn't it?

 ## Why Forge Model Derivative API?
 Well, it helps us to consume 70+ different file formats into the .svf2 format.
 This is consumed by the forge viewer.
 An outdated list of supported fileformats can be found here : https://forge.autodesk.com/en/docs/model-derivative/v2/developers_guide/supported-translations/
 With this connector in place we can push all of those derivates to speckle without creating many additional, native, connectors!
 To create `viewable` results this is maybe enough?
+So we oopen up the specklerverse to software like Inventor, SolidWorks, Maja, 3dMax and do on.

-## Prerequisits
+# Prerequisits
 Follow these steps to get a working copy up and running!
+We work an an completely dockerized version, but can't promise to get it done till the deadline.
+This is the manual way.

-### Autodesk forge
+## Autodesk forge setup
 You need to have a forge account in place to use the model derivate api.
 You can create a demo user at https://forge.autodesk.com/.
 The documentation, how to derivate models (in our case a revit model) can be found here :
 We've used the addin for visual studio code to create derivates.
 You can install it for free here: https://marketplace.visualstudio.com/items?itemName=petrbroz.vscode-forge-tools